mattdiamond/Recorderjs/README.md

 ---------
 #### Known Issues

-Opus tags are not supported.
+Ogg tags are not supported.

-Stereo encoding is not supported.
+Stereo encoding is not working.

-Packets sized greater than 255 bytes not supported.

 ## License (MIT)